WebReflection/ucdn-utils/README.md

 The only interesting utility to use is likely the `serve(path[, cacheTimeout])` one, as the rest is mostly needed for internal purposes in _µcdn_ module or in here.

+#### Please Note

+This module assumes all files already have associated headers.
+If you don't have those headers files, please use [ucompress.createHeaders(path)](https://github.com/WebReflection/ucompress#about-ucompresscreateheaderspath-headers) before serving via `serve(path[, cacheTimeout])`.

 ### Example